Build Connections: Likability Is Your Social Currency

 The best stories aren't necessarily the most dramatic.
 They're the ones that make someone nod and think, "Yeah, I get that."

-Let's be real – sharing yourself isn't always comfortable.
+Sharing yourself isn't always comfortable.
 There's risk involved.
 What if people judge?
 What if nobody cares?
-What if you're met with silence?

 These fears keep too many valuable stories locked away.
-But here's what I've learned: the potential upside dramatically outweighs the risk.
+But the potential upside dramatically outweighs the risk.

 1. Share a professional challenge you overcame in your next team meeting